Qazeer/InfoSec-Notes/Red_Team/OpSec_OperatingSystems.md

 Then `routes` should be configured to route all network traffic through `<ETH_EXTERNAL>`, except for network traffic on the VMs private subnet.
-The `ip` built-in can be used to this end:
+The `ip` built-in utility can be used to this end. **The routes configured this way will not persist across reboots.**

 ```bash
 # Deletes the current default route(s).